drewbolles/website/content/blog/who-is-the-better-host-for-a-nextjs-site-vercel-or-netlify-and-how-next-image-stole-the-show.md

 ---
 title: Who is the better host for a NextJS site, Vercel or Netlify, and how next/image stole the show
-description: In this post I talk about the differences between Vercel and Netlify hosting for a NextJS site, and why I eventually went with Vercel.
-Both are awesome products that I would recommend to anyone trying to build a modern web site or application, but the one thing that set Vercel apart was the
+description: I go over the differences between Vercel and Netlify hosting for a NextJS site, and why I went with Vercel.
-  <Image /> component from the next/image package.
 image: /uploads/jaime-spaniol-l0n74gwsq8-unsplash.jpg
 date: 2020-12-26T22:03:40.104Z
 comments: true